Chris-Greaves/planka-helm-chart/README.md

 # Planka Helm Chart

 [Planka](https://github.com/plankanban/planka) is an OSS alternative to Trello that you can host yourself, and this is a Helm Chart to make it easier to deploy to K8s.

 Shoutout to [this issue](https://github.com/plankanban/planka/issues/192) who have been asking for this Helm Chart.

+# ⚠️ Deprecation notice

+This chart has been moved into the official [Planka repo](https://github.com/plankanban/planka) (see path `/charts/planka`).
+I will still be supporting the chart over there so feel free to tag `@Chris-Greaves` on any Helm related issues or PRs.
+Thanks!

 ## Issues